 Certain violations may be addressed through an administrative hearing, including all Title IX, Violence Against Women’s Act and sexual misconduct cases.
 You may be involved in an administrative hearing as an accused student, reporting party or as a witness.

 You will be notified to appear for a hearing.
-You will receive notification through an appearance referral, which is typically issued by an e-mail from Student Conduct and Advocacy.
-You must contact Student Conduct and Advocacy within the dates stated on the appearance referral to schedule your hearing.
+You will receive notification through an appearance referral, which is typically issued by an e-mail from Student Conduct.
+You must contact Student Conduct within the dates stated on the appearance referral to schedule your hearing.

 If you fail to schedule or appear for your hearing, it may be scheduled and/or held in your absence.

-If you are unsure when your hearing will be, contact Student Conduct and Advocacy.
+If you are unsure when your hearing will be, contact Student Conduct.
 You are responsible for ensuring the completion of your hearing and other obligations.

 Students found responsible for violating a rule or regulation may be assigned sanctions.
 Sanctions are not meant to simply punish you.
 Instead, they are designed to help you learn and grow, while providing justice to the University community.
 Sanctions are determined on a case-by-case basis.